miracl/core/version4/wasm/readme.txt

 The Emscripten toolchain is also required, as above

-Copy the AMCL Rust code into a new directory.
+Copy the MIRACL Core Rust code into a new directory.

 Edit config32.py and replace the line